 Severe: Broken bone, Joint Sprain, ligament damage, hematoma in the brain (subdural) and epidural spinal hematoma require prompt medical and surgical attention.

 Simple therapies at home may be utilized in treating mild and superficial (under the skin) hematomas.

 Apply the ice or cold pack for 20 minutes, 4 to 8 times a day.
-Compression can be achieved by using elastic bandages, and elevation of the injured area above the level of the heart is recommended.
+For compression, use elastic bandages, and elevation of the injured area above the level of the heart.

 How to manage moderate and severe hematoma?

-- If a hematoma is painful, it is best to seek medical attention.
+- If a hematoma or blood clot is painful, it is best to seek medical attention.
 A doctor can provide tips on wrapping or bracing the area.
 See a doctor if the area shows signs of infection, discoloration, swelling, and feeling warm to the touch.

 - Anyone who has had a head injury should see a doctor regularly to report any symptoms.
 A doctor may order imaging scans if they suspect a hematoma inside the skull.

 - Anyone who has been involved in a serious accident should regularly check in with their doctor.
 After the initial inflammation from the injuries goes down, doctors may want to check for bruising or hematoma affecting the internal tissues and organs.

 What causes hematoma?

 - Injuries and trauma are the most common causes of hematomas.
 Any damage to the walls of the blood vessels may cause blood leakage.
 This blood pools as it escapes the blood vessel, causing a hematoma.